zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 After installation one will find a button panel within the web UI which looks like the next one.

 <a target="_blank" href=""><img src="./images/button_panel_new.png" alt="button panel"></a>
+<i>Figure 1: Exemplary appearance of the opened extension panel</i>

 ## Known Problems